laminlabs/cookiecutter-py/docs/get-started.md

 cookiecutter https://github.com/laminlabs/cookiecutter-py.git
 ```

+## Example

-For instance, the dialogue for setting up the `collab-maren` repository, which hosts the `maren` package, looked like this:
+The dialogue for setting up the `collab-maren` repository, which holds the `maren` package, looked like this:

 ```
 $ cookiecutter https://github.com/laminlabs/cookiecutter-py.git